 This author may be available for media and speaking engagements.Request This Author

 F.H.
 BUCKLEY is a Foundation Professor at George Mason University’s Scalia School of Law.
-A frequent media guest, he has appeared on Morning Joe, CNN, the Rush Limbaugh Show, C‑SPAN’s Washington Journal, Newsmax, Radio France, the CBC, NPR and many other outlets.
-He is a senior editor at the American Spectator and a columnist for the New York Post, and has written for numerous other publications including the Wall Street Journal, USA Today, Modern Age, National Review, the American Conservative, the New Criterion, Real Clear Politics, the National Post (Canada) and the Telegraph (UK).
-His most recent books are The Republican Workers Party (2018); The Republic of Virtue (2017), The Way Back: Restoring the Promise of America (2016) and The Once and Future King (2015).
+He is a frequent media guest and has appeared on Morning Joe, CNN, The Rush Limbaugh Show, C‑SPAN, NPR and numerous other outlets.
+He is a senior editor at the American Spectator, a columnist for the New York Post, and has written for the Wall Street Journal, the Washington Post and many other newspapers.
+His most recent books are The Republican Workers Party (2018); The Republic of Virtue (2017); The Way Back: Restoring the Promise of America (2016); and The Once and Future King (2015).
 His current project is a book on curiosity.

 Public corruption is the silent killer of our economy.
 We’ve spawned the thickest network of patronage and influence ever seen in any country, a crony capitalism in which business partners with government and transfers wealth from the poor to the rich.
 This is a betrayal of the Framers’ vision for America, and of the Constitution they saw as an anticorruption covenant.